jeffhowarth/eeprimer/src/01/rasterFoundations.md

 They both work and the more verbose approach allowed us to inspect each intermediate output, which can be helpful when learning how methods work and for trouble-shooting if something goes wrong.
 As you become familiar with EE methods, however, you may find the concise style more efficient.

-## Visualize as map layer
+## Working with the Map UI

-So far, we have only inspected our image collections's metadata by printing to the console panel.
-In this step, we will visualize raster data in the collection on a map.
-This involves working with methods that affect the appearance of the Map user interface (UI).
+So far, we have only inspected our image collections's metadata by printing to the Console.
+We haven't used the  Map User Interface (UI) in the lower half of the Code Editor to visualize the collection's spatial information.
+In this section, we will begin to explore methods that alter the appearance of the Map.

-### Customize Map

-To warm up, we can change the basemap.
+To warm up, we can **change the basemap** that the Code Editor automatically displays on the Map.
 By default, the Map shows the familiar Google road map.
-You can change this manually with the buttons in the upper right corner of the map window, but it will revert to road map whenever you rerun your code.
+You can change this manually with the buttons in the upper right corner of the map window, but it will revert to road map whenever you re-run your code.
 Alternatively, you can script a particular basemap to display on the Map.

 ```js
 Map.setOptions('HYBRID');
 ```
 Now whenever we re-run our script, the Map will display the hybrid basemap.

-Next, we can become familiar with the Map's geographic framework.
-Try querying a location with this routine:

-1. Click on the "Inspector" tab (top-right) --> *cursor becomes a crosshair*
-2. Click anywhere on the map** --> *prints lon, lat, zoom, and scale to inspector panel*

-If you are used to thinking about latitude and longitude in that order, you should note that the order shown in the inspector panel is opposite of this, following the "x,y" convention of coordinates.
-As a geographic coordinate, longitude is plotted along the x-axis and latitude on the y-axis, which is counter intuitive for many people.
-Also note that positive longitudes are east of Greenwich, England and negative are west.
-Positive latitudes are north of the equator and negatives are south.

-*insert image*

-Zoom level describes the scale of the map.
-Small zoom levels show small scale maps.
-When you increase the zoom level, you increase the map scale.
-Similarly, when you click on the + button, you increase the zoom level.
-This has the illusion of bringing the map closer to you, or of zooming in.
-It is sometimes not intuitive to think that large scale maps show smaller regions than small scale maps.
-It may be helpful to equate scale with detail rather than area.
-In the Inspector panel, the scale value reports the approximate distance on the ground at the equator that is represented by a single pixel.
-Increasing the zoom level decreases this distance and this increases detail.

-*insert image*

 By default, the Map centers on a point in eastern Kansas in the American Midwest at a zoom level of 4.
 Often, you will be interested in a scale and extent that differs from this.
-You can change the map extent manually by using the pan and zoom buttons in the upper left of the map window, but again the Map will return to the default extent whenever you re-run your code.
-Alternatively, your script can customize the map extent.
-For example, the line below centers the Map on the Korean Peninsula with a zoom level that shows eastern China and southern Japan.
+You can change the map extent manually by using the pan and zoom buttons in the upper left of the map window, or alternatively you can **specify the map center and zoom level** in your script.
+For example, the line below centers the Map near the Korean Peninsula with a zoom level that shows eastern China and southern Japan.

 ```js
 Map.setCenter(125, 35, 6);